quicwg/base-drafts/draft-ietf-quic-transport.md

-Once the server has completed its path validation and has received a non-probing packet with a new largest packet number on its preferred address, the server begins sending to the client exclusively from its preferred IP address.
+Once the server has completed its path validation and has received a non-probing packet with a new largest packet number on its preferred address, the server begins sending non-probing packets to the client exclusively from its preferred IP address.
 It SHOULD drop packets for this connection received on the old IP address, but MAY continue to process delayed packets.

-## Interaction of Client Migration and Preferred Address
+### Interaction of Client Migration and Preferred Address

 A client might need to perform a connection migration before it has migrated to the server's preferred address.
 In this case, the client SHOULD perform path